|

 deformities and cardiac problems.
 In addition, they are briefed on how to look

-for poor posture
+for poor posture and abnormalities of gait.

 The